Muse Video logoMuse Video

 Step 2 - Generate

 Turn the prompt into a 16:9 video concept.
-Review whether the motion follows the written direction, whether the subject stays consistent, and whether the first frame reads clearly.
+Review whether the motion follows the brief, whether the subject stays consistent, and whether the audio feels native to the scene.

 REFINE